JLarumbe/weather-app/README.md

 - CSS: Stylesheet language for styling the HTML elements.
 - JavaScript: Programming language for implementing interactive features.
 - React.js: JavaScript library for building user interfaces.
-- BootStrap: Front-end development framework for the creation of responsive websites.
+- Bootstrap: Front-end development framework for the creation of responsive websites.

 # Getting Started
 1. Clone the Repository: Clone this repository to your local machine using `git clone`.